dreamcatcher-tech/network/Inbox/2024-05-13 0833 docs driven development.md

 The key is programming to an interface.

 Ideally there would be a model checker like TLA+ running in parallel, and so the model has to pass model validation first.
 Later we might at crypto checking to ensure a protocol we are proposing is secure ?

+If the plan doesn't make sense to the AI, then it needs more work.
+Only once it makes sense should we commence work of any kind.